Omega Men: DC You

 In 2015, as part of the "DC You" revamp of the DC Comics, a new Omega Men series was launched.
 The new series, which lasted 12 issues, retroactively replaced the previous "New 52" Omega group in canon.

 The series, written by Tom King, rebooted the entire story of the Omega Men.
 In the new canon, the Citadel is now an interplanetary corporation.
-The Citadel, exploiting the chaos from the destruction of Krypton, has begun selling thousands of worlds rare metal that can be used to "stabilize planetary cores" to prevent a world from exploding ala Krypton.
-The rare, planetary core stabilizing metal, is only available in the Vega Star system.
-The planets of the Vega Star system as a result, have been wholesale enslaved by the alien corporation.
-Several worlds, whose inhabitants resisted the Citadal, were subjected to genocide: survivors of the genocide from these worlds, became the Omega Men.
+The Citadel, exploiting the chaos from the destruction of Krypton, has begun selling thousands of worlds rare metal that can be used to "stabilize planetary cores" to prevent a world from exploding like Krypton did.
+The rare, planetary core stabilizing metal, is only available in the Vega system.
+The planets of the Vega system as a result, have been enslaved by the alien corporation.
+Several worlds, whose inhabitants resisted the Citadel, were subjected to genocide: survivors of the genocide from these worlds, became the Omega Men.
 The group is led by Primus, recast as a wealthy pacifist who was imprisoned by the Citadel to silence him.

 Due to the power and influence over thousands of worlds, the Citadel has framed the Omega Men as terrorists and murderers.
-The reach of the Citadel even ascends to Earth: after making contact with the US Military, to broker a deal to sell them metal from the Vega Star System, the US Government secretly sends Kyle Rayner to broker a deal with the Citadel at the start of the twelve issue series.
-However, the head of the Citadel corporation forces Kyle to surrender his white power ring upon meeting him (for "security" reasons; in truth, due to him coveting the ring for his own selfish desires).
-Shortly afterwards, Kyle is kidnapped by the Omega Men, who fake his death and then force Kyle to join them on a tour of the Vega Star System so he could see the evil of the Citadel and expose their sins.
+The reach of the Citadel even ascends to Earth: after making contact with the United States military, they broker a deal to sell them metal from the Vega system, the US Government secretly sends Kyle Rayner to broker a deal with the Citadel at the start of the twelve issue series.
+However, the head of the Citadel forces Kyle to surrender his white power ring upon meeting him.
+Shortly afterwards, Kyle is kidnapped by the Omega Men, who fake his death and force Kyle to join them on a tour of the Vega system so he could see the evil of the Citadel and expose their sins.

-Kyle eventually realizes the truth about the Citadel and with the Omega Men's help, crash an interview with the head of the Citadel, in order to air recorded footage of the Citadel destroying an entire populated planet that had been mined dry of the rare metal.
-The move clears the Omega Men's good name but fails to stop the Citadel's activities in the Vega Star System.
+Kyle eventually realizes the truth about the Citadel and with the Omega Men's help, crash an interview with the head of the Citadel, in order to air recorded footage of the Citadel destroying a planet that had been mined dry of the rare metal.
+The move clears the Omega Men's good name but fails to stop the Citadel's activities in the Vega system.
 A final battle between the Citadel and the Omega Men then ensues, ending in the death of the Citadel's leadership caste.
-Meanwhile, Kyle, who had assumed the alias of "Green Man" during the time with the Omega Men, regains his White Lantern ring and is ultimately banished back to Earth by the Omega Men when he fails to convince them to spare the leaders of the Citadel.
+Meanwhile, Kyle, who had assumed the alias of "Green Man" during the time with the Omega Men, regains his White Lantern ring and is banished back to Earth by the Omega Men when he fails to convince them to spare the leaders of the Citadel.